Haifa-Najieha/alien-vs-zombie/PART2.md

 Problems

-1. Zombie functions - Cannot put a number of zombies.
+1. Zombie functions - User cannot input number of zombies.
-2. Zombie movements - Did not finished yet.
+2. Zombie movements - Unable to move randomly
-3. Alien collecting the ports
+3. Alien collecting the pods
 4. Alien attributes - Only able to move to one position only.
 5. Main menu - When user choose any number, they still can play the game.

 Solutions

-1. Recheck all the functions again.
-2. Explore more functions and struggle more.
+1. Implement standard input stream to allow user input.
+2. Implement rand() function for zombie movement.
+3. Create a function to detect pods and receive damage.
-3. Need to put a loop so that alien can move more positions.
+4. Implement a while loop so that alien can move repeatedly.
-4. Use case function for the main menu.
+5. Use case function for the main menu.